The two out of three property in ind-categories and a convenient model category of spaces: Abstract

 \section{Abstract}

-In recent work, the author and Tomer Schlank introduced a much weaker structure than a model category, which we called a ``weak cofibration category".
-We further showed that a small weak cofibration category can be ``completed" into a full model category structure on its ind-category, provided the ind-category satisfies a certain two out of three property.
-Since the axioms of a weak cofibration category are usually not so hard to verify, this result essentially reduces the construction of model structures on ind-categories to the verification of this two out of three property, which is usually not an easy task.
+In \cite{BaSc2}, the author and Tomer Schlank introduced a much weaker homotopical structure than a model category, which we called a ``weak cofibration category".
+We further showed that a small weak cofibration category induces in a natural way a model category structure on its ind-category, provided the ind-category satisfies a certain two out of three property.
 The main purpose of this paper is to give sufficient intrinsic conditions on a weak cofibration category for this two out of three property to hold.
-The main application of these results is to the (opposite) category of separable $C^*$-algebras, and will appear in a future paper by the author, Michael Joachim and Snigdhayan Mahanta.
-In the present paper we consider an application to the category of compact metrizable spaces, and thus obtain a model structure on its ind-category.
-This model structure is defined on a category that is closely related to a category of topological spaces, and has many convenient formal properties.
+We consider an application to the category of compact metrizable spaces, and thus obtain a model structure on its ind-category.
+This model structure is defined on a category that is closely related to a category of topological spaces and has many convenient formal properties.
+A more general application of these results, to the (opposite) category of separable $C^*$-algebras, appears in a paper by the author, Michael Joachim and Snigdhayan Mahanta \cite{BJM}.